ComradDoge/DogeEU4/README.md

 <img src=https://i.imgur.com/dAceBAG.png/>

-General
+Uncategorized
 - Can now seize estate land while at war.
 - Age fire and shock reductions decreased by 5%.
 - War Exhaustion scaling is slightly more rough.
-- Decentralisation of Britain decision making reworked.
 - Removed Civil Conscription privilege to reduce dev bloat.
 - Prosperity goods_produced modifer replaced with production.
 - Tweaked some Council of Trent Concessions to be more viable.
 - Expand Infrastructure dev_cost -15%>-10%, flat governing_cost 15>10.
-- Removed most Rhenish decisions and reworked Blast Furnace interaction.
 - Autononmy reduction/increase values have been changed across the board.
+- Janissaries damage_received changed to damage and reinforce_cost increased by 50%.

+Flavour
+# Added X events for Trade Management ideas.
+# Added 5 pulse events for caucasian culture group.
 - HAB flavor events are extended to AUB and SGF if you were HAB originally.
 - Mughals upon formation can decide to stay Muslim tech/units or go Indian.
-- Janissaries damage_received changed to damage and reinforce_cost increased by 50%.
+- Decentralisation of Britain decision making reworked so you can choose not to do it.
+- Cleaned up Rhenish decisions and reworked Blast Furnace interaction into it's own button.

 Systems
-- Subject penalties to base amounts increased.
 - Max warscore gained from a wargoal increased 25>40.
+- Subject penalties to base money/forcelimit amounts increased.
 - Old World Region removal applies a modifier that prevents from colonizing or siberian-frontier'ing the provinces.
 - Conqueror System: Normal Conqueror option has a limit of 10>15 that can be present.
 Mythical option now has 16>30 max (Great or Mythical).
 - Tweaked AI building management logic, and should behave a bit more like a player.
 Expect to see more soldier households on proper provinces.

 User Interface
-- Reworked the estate screen.
 - Reworked Army/Navy Unit panels.
+- Updated the estate screen visuals.
 - Made mapmode selection screen larger.
-- Cleaned up the Military Tab interface.
-- Moved "Construction Steward" decision into it's own button.
 - Cleaned up the building screen in province view and now has latent goods as well.
+- Cleaned up the Military Tab interface and move the scuttle doctrine there as a button.
+- CoT Upgrading, construction steward, development ideas mechanic and hire advisor decision are now dedicated buttons.

 Buildings
 - Tweaked Road Infrastructure modifiers.